-- The books should be closed no later than June 30th.
-No transactions should occur between the time the books are closed for AFR, which will be no later than June 30th, and the time the incoming treasurer begins making transactions, which will be no earlier than July 1st. - Both the financial statement and the AFR report are to be submitted to the new Executive Committee and to the council/region no later than August 1st.
+- The books should be closed no later than June 30.
+No transactions should occur between the time the books are closed for AFR, which will be no later than June 30, and the time the incoming treasurer begins making transactions, which will be no earlier than July 1. - Both the financial statement and the AFR report are to be submitted to the new Executive Committee and to the council/region no later than August 1.
 Each council/region will set its own procedures for submission of these reports, possibly involving transition training before or during the transition period and/or small group meetings with outgoing and incoming presidents and treasurers. - The financial statement and AFR should be presented for adoption at the first general membership meeting of the new school year.

-Preparing and submitting a Sales Tax Refund Request for the fiscal year July 1st to June 30th by August 1st.
-The Sales Tax Refund Request is submitted on the Utah PTA website either by the local unit or the council/region treasurer.
+Preparing and submitting a Sales Tax Refund Request for the fiscal year July 1 to June 30 by August 1.
+The Sales Tax Refund Request is submitted via utahpta.org.